Fluffy Oat Flour Pancakes Recipe

 - oil or butter, for cooking

-- toppings of choice, (syrup, fresh fruit, whipped cream)
+- toppings of choice, (maple syrup, fresh fruit, whipped cream)

-- To make homemade oat flour, add rolled oats to a blender and blend to a fine, fluffy texture.
+- To make homemade oat flour, add rolled oats to a blender and blend into a fine, fluffy texture.

-- Turn the heat to medium-low.
-Cook until bubbles form and bottom surface is lightly browned, then flip.
-(Cook about 1½–2 minutes per side for larger pancakes, and about 45-60 seconds on each side for silver dollar.)
+- Cook pancakes until small bubbles form and bottoms are lightly browned, then flip.
+(These will bubble slightly, but not as much as traditional pancakes.)
+Cook about 1½–2 minutes per side.
+(Or 45-60 seconds per side for silver dollar.)

-- Serve and enjoy with your favorite toppings or mix-ins!
+- Serve and enjoy with maple syrup and your favorite toppings!